ADD CONDITION

 Adults and children 5 years and over should dissolve 1 lozenge slowly in the mouth and can repeat every 2 hours as needed or as directed by a doctor.
 For children under 5 years, consult a doctor.

-Are there any contraindications for using CVS SF Menthol Cough Drops?
+Are there any warnings associated with CVS SF Menthol Cough Drops?

-Stop use and ask a doctor if your cough persists for more than 7 days, is accompanied by fever, rash, or persistent headache, or if your sore throat is severe or worsens.
+Stop use and ask a doctor if your cough persists for more than 7 days, tends to recur, or is accompanied by fever, rash, or persistent headache.
+Also, stop if sore throat is severe or does not improve in 7 days.

 Is it safe to use CVS SF Menthol Cough Drops during pregnancy or breastfeeding?